Struggling to choose the right AI coding assistant?

 Pricing:

-IntelliCode provides intelligent suggestions without sending code to the cloud.
+Bottom line: IntelliCode provides intelligent suggestions without sending code to the cloud.
+A solid free option for Microsoft ecosystem developers.

 Who it's for: Developers who want a free AI assistant with multi-language support